 - Choose nutrient-dense foods.
 You could add more calories to your diet by eating cookies, ice cream, and candy.
 But these foods are low in nutrients, and they’re not healthy.
 Instead, eat more nutrient-dense foods like lean beef, fish, poultry, brown rice, and whole grains.

 - Snack more.
 When you’re trying to gain weight, three small squares a day might not be enough to tip the scale in the right direction.
 The solution?
 Snack between meals.
 Try trail mix, granola bars, protein drinks, crackers, or peanut butter.

 - Try mini-meals.
 Sometimes you might not feel hungry at all.
 Your mood, health, and even certain medications can have an impact on your appetite.
 But you still need to eat.
 Your body needs calories and nutrients for best health.
-If you don’t feel like eating a big meal, try mini-meals more frequently throughout the day like this single-serving pepperoni pizza.
+If you don’t feel like eating a big meal, try mini-meals more frequently throughout the day like our single-serving pepperoni pizza.

 - Strengthen your muscles.
 You can also gain weight by strengthening your muscles.
 Strength training activities like weight lifting, pilates, and yoga, can help build lean muscle tissue that will make you stronger and healthier.

 Hungry for healthy food to help you achieve your goal weight?
 Check out the complete selection of Portion-Control made from fresh ingredients and ready to eat in minutes.